 For appointments for Lip Filler in London, the average wait is 4-6 weeks, so if you are planning to have treatment done before a special event or a holiday then please book the appointment sooner rather than later to avoid disappointment.

-Subscribe for exclusive wellness content straight to your mailbox directly from me!
+Subscribe to receive my exclusive wellness newsletter ‘Pause’ straight to your inbox!